 Please contact JPay Customer Support regarding refunds.
 They can be reached at (800) 574-5729, or firstname.lastname@example.org.

 What is included in this contract?

 This six-year contract is with ViaPath Technologies, who is responsible for providing all tablets, infrastructure, technical support and technology updates.
-Many features are free to users, including library eBooks, law library materials and rehabilitative content.
-Users may purchase some services, such as approved movies, games, or music.
+Many features are free to users, including the Department Operations Manual (DOM), Health Care Department Operations Manual (HCDOM), Title 15, PREA, Policies and Regulations, internal handbooks, newspapers, and podcasts, library eBooks, audiobooks, games, law library materials, religious materials, mental and physical health materials, and rehabilitative content.
+Users may purchase some services, such as approved movies, news and sports feeds, or premium music.

 Have other correctional systems implemented tablet programs?

 Technology in prisons and jails in the United States has advanced greatly.
 At least 30 states have started similar tablet programs to provide secure access to rehabilitative programs, email, and entertainment.
 Officials report many benefits, including the ability to monitor use and quickly address security concerns.
 In addition, music, movies, games and recreational books are widely enjoyed by incarcerated people.
 Tablets also allow people in prison to learn about technology they may not have ever experienced.